research-go/Re-banacing-Optimization-with-Dynamic-Programming/README.md

 # Rebanacing-Optimization-with-Dynamic-Programming

 ### The Report Written in Korean.
-Codes in English
+Codes in English.
 ### Reference
 - "Optimal Rebalancing Strategy Using Dynamic Programming for Institutional Portfolios", Walter Sun et al.(2004)
 - "Rational rebalancing: An analytical approach to multiasset portfolio rebalancing decisions and insights", Yu Zhang el al.(2022)